Explore Dynamic Strength → Strength that moves

 But here's the problem: that number is almost meaningless on its own.

-Your scale weight tells you exactly one thing—how much your entire body weighs right now, including bones, organs, water, muscle, fat, and whatever you ate last night.
-It cannot tell you how much of that weight is fat.
-It cannot tell you where that fat is stored.
-It cannot tell you whether you’re healthy, fit, or at risk.
+Your scale tells you one thing — how much your body weighs right now.
+It can't tell you how much is fat or where that fat is stored.
+It cannot tell you whether you're healthy, fit, or at risk.

 Two people can weigh exactly the same and have completely different bodies.
 One carries a dangerous amount of fat around their organs.
 The other is lean and strong.
 The scale treats them identically.